 The Drake University Theatre Arts Department believes in balance.

-The Department of Theatre Arts is comprised of seven full-time faculty members, six have earned the highest degrees in their fields.
+The Department of Theatre Arts is comprised of seven full-time faculty members.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
 The inclusive nature of the curriculum means that students will take classes from every member of the Department of Theatre Arts as they pursue their degree.

 Drake Theater students also have the advantage of our special relationship with the Eugene O'Neill Theater Center in Connecticut.
 Select students are invited to spend a semester studying with our colleagues there and with their partner programs in Russia or London.
 Additionally, theatre students may elect to spend a full semester or January Term at an accredited study abroad experience.